IMPACTING OUR COMMUNITY

 Since our inaugural year in 2005, we have provided service to a variety of local agencies, including: Hope Haven, Friends of Caroline Hospice, the YMCA, the Lowcountry Blood Alliance, the Boys and Girls Club of the Lowcountry, CAPA, CODA, AMI Kids, Thumbs Up, and Born to Read.

-In 2015, through the grant funding process, the league was able to donate over $10,000 to eleven deserving nonprofits to support a variety of programs.
+In 2017, through the grant funding process, the league was able to donate over $24,000 to deserving nonprofits to support a variety of programs.
 The agencies selected to receive funding are all closely aligned with the JSLB mission to enrich the lives of women, children and families in our community.

 2016’s Recipients include: